iamsonukushwaha/tarana/README.md

 ## We do not have any license of these songs, copyright reserved to their respective owners.

-### we have made this web app for learning purpose.
+### We have made this web app for learning purpose.

 <br/><br/><br/>